vvzen/lets-trace-some-rays-in-rust/README.md

 - 3D: Rendering happens in the background via async tasks, thanks to the iced Command API

+- 3D: Antialiasing (by shooting and averaging multiple rays per pixel)

-- 3D: Normals rendering and antialiasing of a simple Sphere (so chapter 8 of RTiOW)
+- 3D: Metallic and Lambertian-like rendering of spheres

-- 3D: Rendering of a (pseudo) True Lambertian Reflection of a Sphere

 ## Things I want to do

 - Proper multithreaded rendering, based on the number of cores.
   - Could happen via [rayon](https://crates.io/crates/rayon), or via a bespoke solution.

+- IPR: Continuosly update the render buffer, starting from low res render and increasing resolution and number of samples every iteration

 ## Things I have learned so far